There are a number of ideas and suggestions below for getting your baby to sleep and helping them to stay asleep.

 Try to teach your baby to self-settle

-If your baby can self-settle, if they wake in the night, they may just put themselves back to sleep.
+If your baby can self-settle, they may just put themselves back to sleep if they wake in the night.

 Having said that, don’t worry if baby regularly falls asleep in your arms or baby will only settle by being rocked or cuddled – or falls asleep being breastfed.
 If that works for you and your baby, go with it, particularly for young babies!